saitgulmez/casper-ruby-sdk/README.md

 # In order to interact with casper network we should give a valid ip address to the constructor

-# if it does not work, please choose another node ip address from the link1
+# if it does not work, please choose another node ip address from the Testnet
 # IP is taken from "Testnet"
 node_ip_address = "85.114.132.129"
 # block_Hash taken from Testnet